Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 Morning: A traditional coffee and a cultural visit

-Start your day with a delicious Greek coffee in one of the local cafés in the city center.
+Start your day with a delicious Greek coffee in one of the local downtown cafés.
 Head to Aristotle Square, a lively place where you can enjoy a kafedaki (small Greek coffee) while observing Thessaloniki’s daily life.
 Then, for a cultural start to the day, head to the Museum of Byzantine Culture, just a few steps away.
 Discover fascinating artifacts, frescoes and mosaics that illustrate the city’s rich Byzantine history.

 Noon: Tasting of local cuisine

 After your cultural visit, head to one of the Ladadika district’s traditional restaurants for an authentic lunch.
 Try a local dish like souvlaki or gyros, or a more traditional dish like moussaka.
-Accompany it all with a glass of retsina, the region’s typical resinous wine.
-Ladadika’s restaurants offer a friendly atmosphere and typical neoclassical décor, perfect for a lunch break in the heart of the city.
+Serve with a glass of retsina, the region’s typical resin wine.
+Ladadika’s restaurants offer a friendly atmosphere and a typical setting with neoclassical buildings, perfect for a lunch break in the heart of the city.

 Afternoon: City exploration and relaxation

 After your cultural visit, head to one of the Ladadika district’s traditional restaurants for an authentic lunch.
 Try a local dish like souvlaki or gyros, or a more traditional dish like moussaka.
-Accompany it all with a glass of retsina, the region’s typical resinous wine.
-Ladadika’s restaurants offer a friendly atmosphere and typical neoclassical décor, perfect for a lunch break in the heart of the city.
+Serve with a glass of retsina, the region’s typical resin wine.
+Ladadika’s restaurants offer a friendly atmosphere and a typical setting with neoclassical buildings, perfect for a lunch break in the heart of the city.

 Evening: Relax and explore the waterfront

 To round off the day in style, head for Thessaloniki’s waterfront.
-Have a drink in one of the many cafés or bars along the seafront, where you can watch the sun set.
-If you still have some energy left, explore the Ladadika district at night.
-This district becomes a lively place with its bars and restaurants offering live music, where the relaxed atmosphere blends with local conviviality.
-End the evening with a stroll along the promenade, soaking up the sea breeze.
+Enjoy a drink in one of the many cafés or bars lining the seafront, where you can watch the sun set.
+If you still have the energy, explore the Ladadika district at night.
+This district is becoming a lively place with its bars and restaurants offering live music, and where the relaxed atmosphere blends with local conviviality.
+End the evening with a stroll along the promenade, enjoying the sea breeze.

 The Jewish Sites of Thessaloniki: A Remarkable Heritage

 Thessaloniki has a fascinating Jewish history, marked by the importance of the Sephardic community that has lived in the city for centuries.
-Once dubbed the “Jerusalem of the Balkans” due to its large Jewish population, Thessaloniki saw its Jewish community thrive for centuries, contributing profoundly to the city’s culture and economy.
-Today, traces of this heritage can be found in a number of historic Jewish sites, bearing witness to the community’s past greatness as well as to the tragedy of the Holocaust.
+Once dubbed the “Jerusalem of the Balkans” due to its large Jewish population, Thessaloniki has seen its Jewish community thrive for centuries, contributing profoundly to the city’s culture and economy.
+Today, traces of this heritage can be found in many historic Jewish sites, which bear witness to the community’s past greatness as well as to the tragedy of the Holocaust.

 The Jewish Museum of Thessaloniki

 Thessaloniki’s Jewish Museum is a must-see for anyone wishing to understand the history of the city’s Jewish community.
-The museum traces the history of this Sephardic community, its contributions to local culture, and its role in the economic life of Thessaloniki.
-The museum features captivating exhibits on the daily lives of Thessaloniki’s Jews before the Second World War, as well as artifacts, photographs and documents testifying to their rich heritage.
+This museum traces the history of the Sephardic community, its contributions to local culture and its role in Thessaloniki’s economic life.
+The museum features captivating exhibits on the daily life of Thessaloniki’s Jews before the Second World War, as well as artifacts, photographs and documents testifying to their rich heritage.
 It’s a moving and instructive place to learn more about the complex and tragic history of this community.

 The Jewish Cemetery

 Thessaloniki’s Jewish cemetery is one of the country’s oldest and most important.
 It once housed over 300,000 graves, making it one of the largest Jewish cemeteries in Europe.
 Sadly, much of it was destroyed during the Nazi occupation, but several sections remain visible, reminding us of the depth of the city’s Jewish heritage.
-The site is a symbol of respect and remembrance for the victims of the Holocaust, as well as a place of remembrance for the Jewish community.
+It is a symbol of respect and remembrance for the victims of the Holocaust, and a place of remembrance for the Jewish community.

 The Monastirioton Synagogue

-The Monastirioton synagogue is one of the best-preserved synagogues in Thessaloniki.
-Named after the neighboring district, Monastiri, it is a perfect example of Sephardic religious architecture.
-Dating from the early 20ᵉ century, this synagogue is an active place of worship for the local Jewish community and an important meeting place.
-It embodies the resilience of Thessaloniki’s Jewish community and their ability to preserve their traditions despite historical trials.
+The Monastirioton synagogue is one of Thessaloniki’s best-preserved synagogues.
+Named after the neighboring Monastiri district, it is a perfect example of Sephardic religious architecture.
+This synagogue, dating from the early 20ᵉ century, is an active place of worship for the local Jewish community and an important meeting place.
+She embodies the resilience of Thessaloniki’s Jewish community and their ability to preserve their traditions despite historical trials.

 The Tragedy of the Holocaust

-Thessaloniki was a center for the tragedy of the Holocaust.
-In 1943, the majority of the city’s Jews were deported to Nazi concentration camps.
+Thessaloniki was a center of the Holocaust tragedy.
+In 1943, the majority of the town’s Jews were deported to Nazi concentration camps.
 This dark period is commemorated by monuments and museums that recall the suffering of the Jewish community.
 The Thessaloniki Jewish Museum plays a key role in preserving the memory of this tragedy and passing on the story to future generations.

 A Living Heritage

 Today, Thessaloniki’s Jewish community remains active in the city’s cultural and social life.
 Although their numbers have dwindled, they remain an important presence.
 They organize cultural events, religious services and community activities.
-The community strives to preserve and promote its heritage, while enriching the city’s cultural diversity.
+The community is committed to preserving and promoting its heritage while enriching the city’s cultural diversity.

 Shopping and Crafts in Thessaloniki